EgemennSahin/Association-Rule-for-Recently-Played-Artist-Trends/README.md

 # Spotify Recently Played Song Analysis
-Analysing user's recently played songs and building connections between the songs.
+Analysing user's recently played songs' artists and building connections between the artists.

 All necessary information is in the Jupyter Notebook.